• Unsolicited child rearing advice, and Bernie Sanders as savior

 • Teeth: who needs ’em?

 An oral history of my Teeth.
 Yes, teeth!
 Just one of life’s wonders and horrors that we all share.
-And you can’t talk about teeth without talking about Thunderdome, science and technology, surviving on 2 liter bottles of Coke and bowls full of jellybeans, stumps and crowns, implants (dental, not breast), royal decree, things you…
+And you can’t talk about teeth without talking about Thunderdome, science and technology, surviving on 2 liter bottles of Coke and bowls full of jellybeans, stumps and crowns, implants (dental, not breast), royal decree, things you think are crazy until you…

 • The Guerilla Poetics Project